Welcome back from your intermission! It’s now time to begin act two of our inflammatory-cortisol ballet.

-In this state macrophages sample the area around them sniffing, as it were, for any trouble.
+In this state, macrophages sample the area around them sniffing, as it were, for any trouble.
 They also eat or phagocytose cellular debris.

 Every second of our lives, about one million cells die.
 That means that 60 million cells die every minute or a bit over 3 billion cells an hour.
 That’s a lot of cellular debris the body needs to clean up to keep things nice and tidy.
-And that cleanup is done by macrophages that act not only as sentinels, but as glorified garbage collectors.
+And that cleanup is done by macrophages that act not only as sentinels but as glorified garbage collectors.

 How do they know which cells should be eaten and which ones left alone?
-Well, cells that have reached the end of their life send out signals that attract these garbage collectors.
+Well, cells that have reached the end of their lives send out signals that attract these garbage collectors.
 When close, macrophages are able to read “devour me” signs displayed on the surface of these dying cells, and that’s precisely what macrophages proceed to do.

 Macrophage cells are pretty long-lived as far as immune cells go.
 They can easily live for months and spend a good chunk of their time lazily eating our cellular trash.